less-lab-uva/RBT4DNN/README.md

 For CelebA-HQ, download the images and the 40 attribute annotations list from here [CelebAMask-HQ](https://github.com/switchablenorms/CelebAMask-HQ)

-For SGSM, download the data from here [SGSM](https://github.com/less-lab-uva/SGSM)
+For SGSM, download data from here [SGSM](https://github.com/less-lab-uva/SGSM)

+For ImageNet, download data from here [ImageNet](https://www.image-net.org/download.php)

 To have train and test sets, run the following command: